Benjamin-Lee/deep-rules/README.md

 The raw text of the manuscript is stored within the [content directory](content).
 The rendered manuscript may be viewed as HTML [here](https://Benjamin-Lee.github.io/deep-rules/) or as a PDF [here](https://Benjamin-Lee.github.io/deep-rules/manuscript.pdf).

-The [presubmission inquiry](content/presubmission_inquiry.md) has been submitted and we're eagerly waiting to hear back from the journal.

 ## How you can help

 Help of any kind is highly appreciated.
 Want to pitch in but not sure how?